holubowicz/inter/backend/README.md

 ## Environmental Variables

+- `QUERY_TIMEOUT_SECONDS` - optional variable that sets up query timeout in seconds, by default it's `60`

 ### Tested Database

 - `TESTED_DB_URL` - JDBC connection link, needs to be the name of the database container